AuraKris/recipehub-app/README.md

 This is a small project of my react.JS learning journey.
-Please access it through [https;/](https://aurakris.github.io/recipehub-app/)
+Please access it through [RecipeHub App](https://aurakris.github.io/recipehub-app/)